fyngyrz/slacker/README.md

 However, aside from the cosmetic aspects of HTML formatting, there isn't much else that can't be done.
-As far as what slack will accept, such as wrapping underlines and asterisks around text for italic and underline, bulleted lists and so on, you can certainly incorporate those things, or anything else they come up with on the order of text-driven formatting.
+As far as what slack will accept, such as wrapping underlines and asterisks around text for italic and bold, bulleted lists and so on, you can certainly incorporate those things, or anything else they come up with on the order of text-driven formatting.